jcmoraisjr/haproxy-ingress/docs/content/en/docs/getting-started/_index.md

 1. Make HAProxy Ingress expose the echoserver service.
 Change `echoserver.local` value in the `--rule` option below to a hostname that resolves to an ingress controller node.

-    > Obs.: [`nip.io`](https://nip.io) is a convenient service which converts a valid domain name to any IP, either public or local.
+    > Obs.: [`nip.io`](https://nip.io) is a convenient service which converts a valid domain name to an IP, either public or local.

     ```
     $ kubectl --namespace default create ingress echoserver \